EpsilonSolutions/netscaler-command-reference/docs/ns/ns-partition/ns-partition.md

 <b>vlan</b>
 Identifier of the vlan that is assigned to this partition.

+<b>vxlan</b>
+Identifier of the vxlan that is assigned to this partition.

 <b>bridgegroup</b>
 Identifier of the bridge group that is assigned to this partition.

+<b>partitionMAC</b>
+Special MAC address for the partition which is used for communication over shared vlans in this partition.
+If not specified, the MAC address is auto-generated.

+<b>pmacInternal</b>
+Partition MAC is generated internally.

 <b>devno</b>